seanhatton/repronim.org/content/resources/tools/reproschema/_index.md

 - Any platform with Python 3.9+ installed
 - Package management tools: pip or conda

-### Conformance statement

-Reproschema fully supports the creation, sharing, and reuse of structured research protocols as described.
-It reliably handles schema versioning and ensures interoperability between different tools, making it suitable for various research workflows.
-However, users should note that advanced features, such as full integration with some external tools or platforms, may require additional customization or familiarity with JSON-LD and Git.

 ### Links

 - Home page: https://github.com/ReproNim/reproschema